javalin/javalin-routing-extensions/README.md

 not only because you're in full control over the execution flow, but also because it forces you to make concious decision about the scope of your dependencies & architecture.

-If you don't really care about it and you're just looking for a tool that will get the job done, you can use literally any DI framework you want that is available for Java/Kotlin.
+If you don't really care about it, and you're just looking for a tool that will get the job done, you can use literally any DI framework you want that is available for Java/Kotlin.
 We may recommend Dagger2, because it verifies your code at compile time, so it's safer than heavy reflection-based alternatives.

+Keep in mind, that if you want to use named parameters in your endpoints, you have to pass `-parameters` flag to your compiler to preserve parameter names in bytecode.

 Full example: [AnnotationsRoutingExample.kt](https://github.com/javalin/javalin-routing-extensions/blob/main/routing-annotations/routing-annotated/src/test/java/io/javalin/community/routing/annotations/example/AnnotatedRoutingExample.java)